lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 teaching: 15
 exercises: 40
 questions:
-- "How can I perform preliminary data quality visualisations?"
+- "How can I perform basic graphical data visualisations?"
-- "How can I undertake survival analysis?"
+- "How can I perform survival analysis?"
 objectives:
-- "Learn how to undertake preliminary data quality review and graphical visualitions."
+- "Explore GoT mortality dataset."
-- "Perform suvival analyses."
+- "Visualise GoT datasetgraphically."
-- "Estimate the probability of a character dying within the first hour after first being introduced on screen."
+- "Get to know the basics of suvival analyses."
 keypoints:
 - "Load data into R."
-- "Perform basic data visualisations using ggplot2 package."
+- "Perform basic data visualisations using `ggplot2` package."
-- "Perform survival analyses using survival and survminer packages."
+- "Perform survival analyses using `survival` and `survminer` packages."
 source: Rmd
 ---